apache/spark/docs/apache-airflow/howto/custom-operator.rst

 * Constructor - Define the parameters required for the operator.
 You only need to specify the arguments specific to your operator.
   Use ``@apply_defaults`` decorator function to fill unspecified arguments with ``default_args``.
 You can specify the ``default_args`` in the dag file.
-See :ref:`Default args <default-args>` for more details.
+See :ref:`Default args <concepts:default-arguments>` for more details.

 * Execute - The code to execute when the runner calls the operator.
 The method contains the airflow context as a parameter that can be used to read config values.